Assured Pathway entry to Medicine and Dental Medicine for international students

 - International Student Admissions Test (ISAT)

-- International students who plan to apply for an Assured Pathway to the MD or an Assured Pathway to the DMD must sit the International Student Admissions Test (ISAT) before the application closing date of 31 May.
+- International students who plan to apply for an Assured Pathway to the MD or an Assured Pathway to the DMD must sit the International Student Admissions Test (ISAT) before the application closing date.

 - Applicants must provide their ISAT registration number as part of their application.